acenet-arc/cloud_from_a_to_z/_episodes/posts-and-assets.md

 ## A few finishing touches

-We learned a lot about markdown, but now that we have an understanding of markdown, lets turn back to our website as a whole and see how our new pages integrates with the site.
+We learned a lot about markdown, but now that we have an understanding of markdown, lets turn back to our website as a whole and see how our new page integrates with the site.

 If we click on our site title in the top left "Awesome Site" it will take us back to the home page.
 If we look at the tiles of the other pages we notice that some of the pre-made pages have images as backgrounds, and they also have a sub title or descriptive text displayed.
 How do they get those?
 Also if click into one of those pages, the "Generic" page for example, the layout of content looks a bit different.
 It has more of a left margin than our page does and the header has an underline.
 Lets exit our nano text editor `^X`, and open it up with the `generic.md` page to see the differences.